codingforpleasure/customized-workspace/Ubuntu/useful-resources/steps_from_crawler_to_prediction.md

 ### Step 15: run a script to check all annotations

+TODO: count the number of each annotation type (histogram):

 ```bash
 python /improve_scraper_cargurus/check_all_annotations_files_format.py
 ```

-### Step 16: Make sure the annotation was converted correctly to txt files
+### Step 16: Make sure the annotation were converted correctly to txt files

 ```bash
 python yolov5_play/draw_annotation_on_image.py
 ```

 ### Step 13: iterate over all png files located in `./was_detected` directory and copy all corresponding txt files from `./single_bbox` directory.